zhaouv/antlr-blockly/docs/en/grammarfile.md

 this.block('idString_2_e').output='idString_e';
 ```

-+ `Function_2` The definition of the blocks here has been converted to a string.
-You can replace the string `this.blocks` by `replace`, change the default values for each of the complex lexer rules, and so on.

-+ `Functions` The code here will be placed after the `'GrammarName'Functions = {};` of the generated web page.
++ `Insert_FunctionStart` The code here will be placed after the `'GrammarName'Functions = {};` of the generated web page.
 The escape function used to embed the lexical specification, for example
 ``` js
   XxxFunctions.IdString_pre = function(IdString){
     if (IdString.indexOf('__temp_name__')!==-1) throw new Error('Please change __temp_name__');